tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 Given the large size of the training images and labels (256x256x128), training was initially slow, and consumed large amounts of GPU memory.
 This was prohibitive when attempting to train on non-cluster hardware.
 For this reason, the image data was compressed to half-precision (FP16), and PyTorch's [automatic mixed-precision](https://docs.pytorch.org/docs/stable/amp.html) was used to reduce the memory footprint of both the data and the model.
 Converting operations to FP16 also allow for faster compute times.
 This enabled a speedup of roughly a factor of 4x on an RTX2080 Super (single image training cycle time reduced from ~16 seconds to ~4 seconds).

 These optimisations likely carried over well to the final training which was done on an A100 GPU (UQ's Rangpur cluster), where the 35 epochs were completed in 3 hrs 37 mins, or an average of 6.2 minutes per epoch.
-In all cases, a batch size of one was used as increasing this did not improve epoch completition time, and caused issues with conflicting image sizes produced by the data augmentation operations.
+In all cases, a batch size of one was used as increasing this did not improve epoch completion time, and caused issues with conflicting image sizes produced by the data augmentation operations.

 ## Results